kamransk-18/SOC-Detection-Lab/04-cross-platform/README.md

-# 04 — Cross-Platform Detections (Wazuh Ubuntu Agent and/or Kamran-PC)
+# 04 — Cross-Platform Detections (Wazuh Ubuntu Agent and/or Windows 11)

 File Integrity Monitoring, CVE-based vulnerability detection, VirusTotal file reputation, and a simulated phishing-log detection — all run identically regardless of endpoint OS.